Skip to content

 Once POS reconciles cleanly, inventory and shrinkage are visible, and location-level margin is real, the question changes from “are the books right?” to “what do we do about them?”
 Which locations to expand, which to close, which products to mark down, which to discontinue, when to launch the ecommerce channel, how to think about omnichannel cannibalization — the decisions that actually move a retail business.

-That’s where retail advisory comes in: a fractional CFO who knows your unit economics turning them into assortment, pricing, location, and channel decisions.
+That’s where retail advisory comes in: a Certified ProAdvisor who knows your unit economics turning them into assortment, pricing, location, and channel decisions.
+Accurate books come first; then that judgment turns them into decisions.
 As automation commoditizes basic bookkeeping, this judgment layer is where the value — and the margin — now lives.
+Explore fractional CFO & advisory →

 Retail accounting questions.